tryton/trytond/doc/topics/views/index.rst

     * ``symbol``: Only on numerical fields, the name of field which provides the symbol to display.

+    .. _common-attributes-grouping:

+    * ``grouping``: A boolean only on numerical fields to specify if the client must use grouping separators to display on the widget.
+The default value is True.

     .. _common-attributes-help_field:

     * ``help_field``: The name of Dict field mapping the Selection value with